ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 As a last step after the  Keras data argumentation, I normalized the image data because thats lead to a more stable convergence of weight and biases.

-####2.
-Describe how, and identify where in your code, you set up training, validation and testing data.
+#### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The traffic sign dataset was already splitted into train, test and validation.
 The code for loading the data is in the first code block.

-The * * * code cell of the IPython notebook contains the code for augmenting the data set with the Keras [ImageDataGenerator](https://keras.io/preprocessing/image/).
+The sixt to ninth code cell of the IPython notebook contains the code for augmenting the data set with the Keras [ImageDataGenerator](https://keras.io/preprocessing/image/).
 I decided to generate additional data because the traffic sign classes where not balanced.
 To add more data to the the data set, I used the following techniques